 TOGETHER WE DEMAND SCRUTINY OF NATIONAL GRID’S DAMAGING CONNECTION PROPOSALS THAT IGNORE THE SUFFOLK COAST & HEATHS AONB AND SUFFOLK’S COMMUNITIES, TOURISM INDUSTRY AND BUSINESSES

-It is almost 4 years since the campaign started and the breadth and scope of the issues has continually increased.
+It’s around 7 years since the campaign started and the breadth and scope of the issues has continually increased.
 The resources required to challenge the growing tide of proposals have increased commensurately.

 Substation Action Save East Suffolk Limited, is registered in England and Wales.

 Company number: 13790115 – Registered Office SASES LTD, Moor Farm, Nr Friston, Saxmundham IP17 1NH